Change of Status to F-1

 1. Obtain an F-1 I-20

 An AI “Determine Current Visa Status” registration hold will be added to your UMN record as part of the I-20 processing.
-This hold will be removed once you complete the International Student Preparation Course and ISSS Check-in after you have received an F-1 approval notice (Form I-797) from USCIS.
+This hold will be removed once your F-1 status has been approved, and you have reported it to ISSS (see #7).

 2. Obtain the support of an immigration attorney when filing a change of status application with USCIS.

-1. Obtain the support of an immigration attorney when filing a change of status application with USCIS.
-Student Legal Service (SLS) is available to assist all UMN Twin Cities students paying the Student Services Fee.
+Obtain the support of an immigration attorney when filing a change of status application with USCIS.
+Student Legal Service (SLS) is available to assist all enrolled UMN Twin Cities students .
 SLS intake staff will help determine eligibility for services.
 Alternatively, you may find and hire your own immigration attorney.

 3. Pay the I-901 SEVIS fee